Accountability process will continue at all cost: Fayyazul Hassan Chohan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 He said the accountability process will continue at all costs under the leadership of Prime Minister Imran Khan.
-Responding to Pakistan Muslim League-Nawaz (PML N) leader Shahbaz Sharif appearance before the NAB, the minister said that Shahbaz Sharif looted the government exchequer thinking it as his own while tarnishing the law.
+Responding to PML-N leader Shahbaz Sharif appearance before the NAB, the minister said that Shahbaz Sharif looted the government exchequer thinking it as his own while tarnishing the law.

 He said the people involved in corruption have to be answerable before the law, adding that Shahid Khaqan Abbassi, Ahsan Iqbal, Rana Sanaullah and other PML N leaders are seeing their end result.